sarwarmurshed/supermarket_hazard_detection/edgeLite/readme.md

 ### Description
- This repository contains necessary code and instructions to build, train and fine-tune EdgeLite model on grocery hazard detection.
-First we train the EdgeLite model using ImageNet dataset, then fine-tune the model using grocery hazard dataset.
+ This repository contains necessary code and instructions to build, train and fine-tune the EdgeLite model on grocery hazard detection.
+First, we train the EdgeLite model using the ImageNet dataset, then fine-tune the model using the grocery hazard dataset.

 ### Prepare IMAGENET Data to train the model
 1. You are advised to use CUDA-compatible GPUs to prepare data and train the model.